Of all the compliments paid to Frédéric Michalak, perhaps the greatest was that he was that rare breed who made children want to play rugby.

 The curtain finally closed on his international career in 2015, at his third Rugby World Cup, but he has continued to play an important role at club level.

-As well as working with talented youngster Baptiste Couilloud, Michalak did his coaching badges and invested in Blagnac Rugby, a club in the Toulouse suburbs where family and friends had played over the years.
+After calling a day on his playing days, Michalak did his coaching badges and invested in Blagnac Rugby, a club in the Toulouse suburbs where family and friends had played over the years.